Fr4n0m/super-mario-bros-85/README.md

 - A modern web browser compatible with HTML5 and JavaScript
 - Phaser 3.55.2 (included in the project)
 - html2canvas (included in the project)

+## Deployment

+- Clone the repository
+- Open the terminal
+- Run the command `npm install`
+- Run the command `npm run dev`
+- Open your browser and go to `http://localhost:5173`

 ## Project Structure